The Galactic Stellar Halo

 Where n0 is about 0.2% of the thin disk's central density.

-On larger scales, these streams can be overlaid on 2MASS measurements of structure in the galactic halo, showing how the big SDSS stream connects with the larger Sagittarius stream detected by 2MASS:
+On larger scales, these streams can be overlaid on other measurements of structure in the galactic halo, showing how the big SDSS stream continues around the whole galaxy: